andreasjongenburger/power-bi-sidekick/README.md

 # Power BI Sidekick
-Use the external tool Power BI Sidekick to retrieve quick insights on the usage of many objects in your Power BI reports.
+Use the external tool Power BI Sidekick to retrieve quick insights on your Power BI reports.

-### Three components
+### Three main components
 1. Report pages --> scan through all elements relevant for evaluation from a page perspective.
 2. Mini tools --> ten mini tools addressing different aspects of the report ( DAX dependencies, calculation groups, bookmarks, search expressions ... )
-3. Documentation --> overviews of the objects that are being used in the report ( tables, columns, measures, bookmarks ...)
+3. Documentation --> overview of the objects that are being used in the report ( tables, columns, measures, bookmarks ...)

 Hopefully useful for many alike Power BI developers, just check it out!
 See https://github.com/andreasjongenburger/power-bi-sidekick/wiki/Set-up-and-run-Power-BI-Sidekick for installation instructions.
-See https://andreasjongenburger.com/ for an overview of use cases (coming soon).
+(Coming soon) See https://andreasjongenburger.com/ for an overview of use cases.

 ### Standing on the shoulders of giants

 The intention is to share this external tool in the Power BI Community.
-This fits perfectly given that it is substantially based on community shared content.
+This follows naturally given the fact that the Power BI Sidekick also has benefited from community shared content.

 Parts of the performance metrics are based on the Vertipaq Analyzer tool created by DAX heroes Marco Russo and Alberto Ferrari (https://github.com/sql-bi/VertiPaq-Analyzer).